solarpx/ethers-abirpc/README.md

 ### Provider management

 The crate also includes a wrapper for initialization of supported ethers-rs providers.
-This is helpful for interacting with ethers-rs primitives.
+This is helpful for interacting with ethers-rs primitives outside the context of smart contract interaction.

 ```rust
 let provider: Provider<Ws> = AbiProvider::new(